hexagoncircle/start-me-up/README.md

 # start-me-up

 Base styles and utilities for new projects.
-Very much the early development stages.
+Very much in the early development stages 👀